RajeevRanjanOneadvanced/vuejs-typescript-template/README.md

 # vue-webpack-typescript-boilerplate

-> A full-featured Webpack + typescript setup with hot-reload, unit testing & css extraction.
+> A full-featured Webpack + typescript setup with hot-reload, linting, unit testing & css extraction.

 > This template is Vue 2.0 compatible.